theblushingcrow/Getting-and-Cleaning-Data-Course-Project/README.md

 - Using the melt function, a new dataset is created with subject and activity identified as the id variables, and the additional variables identified as measure variables.
 The resulting dataset has 813621 observations of 4 variables.
 - The resulting set is reshaped using the dcast function, displaying the subject and activity column (30 subject X 6 activities) and taking the average of each of the 79 measure variables, for each subject/activity combination.
 The resulting dataset has 180 observations of 81 variables.
-- The tidy dataset's measure variable columns are renamed to reflect the fact the they display the average of each variable.
+- The tidy dataset's measure variable columns are renamed using more readable column names (per tidy data principles) and to reflect the fact the they display the average of each variable.

 ### 6. Read the tidy data set.
 - The following command was used to write the dataset: